So Dear to My Heart: Production

 The train depot in the film was later relocated to Ward Kimball's Grizzly Flats Railroad in his backyard.
 After the railroad closed, John Lasseter relocated it to the Justi Creek Railway.

+Critical response

+Film critic Bosley Crowther wrote on The New York Times that "a little aphoristic fantasy (…) has the imagination and special charm which the film, in general, lacks.
+For, with all its innocence and simplicity, which are commendable on the modern screen, So Dear to My Heart is not distinguished by its story or cinematic style.
+It is just a pleasant fiction for the kiddies who fancy lively pets and for the oldsters who like to vision childhood in an illusory, kerosene-lamp glow."

 Release

 The film returned rentals to RKO by 1951 of $2,775,000 with $2,200,000 being generated in the U.S. and Canada.

 The film was re-released in 1964 and earned an estimated $1.5 million in rentals in the U.S. and Canada.

 So Dear to My Heart was released on home video in 1986.
 It was then re-released in 1992 and released on video in 1994 as part of the Walt Disney Masterpiece Collection.
 The film was originally planned for a US DVD release as part of the Walt Disney Gold Classic Collection, but was cancelled, with no particular reason given.
 Six years after seeing a region 2 DVD release, it was released in the US on DVD in July 2008 as a Disney Movie Club Exclusive.

+In Italy, So Dear to My Heart was released on home video in 1997.
+It was re-released on DVD format in 2003.

+As of April 2025, it is one of the few Disney movies that is not available for streaming on Disney+.